There are lots of things your videos don’t need in order to be engaging.

 Just insert them into the narration!
 Don’t be afraid to use visual words, metaphors, and analogies in your script – they will help you get your point across clearer and give your artists plenty of material to work with!

-Here’s an example: this whiteboard animation video explains how fast mosquitos breed.
+Here’s an example: this whiteboard and cartoon animation video explains how fast mosquitos breed.

 Normally, nothing would be less engaging than listening to a bunch of numbers being rattled off… But by framing the video as a love story and using appropriate lovey-dovey visuals, the video succeeds!